Blockchain is coming your way

 In the US, the National Conference of Commissioners on Uniform State Laws have released a draft of the Regulation of Virtual Currency Business Act.
 The US, Australian and Estonian postal services are looking at ways that blockchain technology can improve their financial products like money orders and international money transfers.
 Jurisdictions as disparate as the State of Vermont and Honduras are looking into the opportunities, and the Linux Foundation, the nonprofit organization that enables mass innovation through its open-source approach, is spearheading a collaborative effort to advance blockchain technology.

 Law firms have hopped on the bandwagon enthusiastically.
 Fasken, for example, is a founding member of the Global Legal Blockchain Consortium, a non-profit organization aimed at setting operating and governance standards for the adoption of the technology in the profession.
-Meanwhile, Gowling WLG has formed a strategic alliance with Toronto-based Decentral Inc., whose founder, Anthony Diiorio, co-founded Ethereum, an open-source, public, blockchain-based distributed computing platform and operating system that generates the popular cryptocurrency known as ether.
+Meanwhile, Gowling WLG has formed a strategic alliance with Vancouver-based Decentral Inc., whose founder, Anthony Diiorio, co-founded Ethereum, an open-source, public, blockchain-based distributed computing platform and operating system that generates the popular cryptocurrency known as ether.
 The alliance is intended to “optimize the many commercial and legal applications of blockchain technology” and to “fuse their expertise on a number of significant initiatives — from engineering practical smart contract technology and drafting foundational legal precedents documents, to helping regulators establish frameworks that encourage the responsible growth of Canada’s thriving blockchain sector.”

-The implications for legal departments, then, arise from a myriad of legal, regulatory and business perspectives.“In-house counsel better understand what the issues are because many of their companies will have to adapt,” says Theodore Ling, Dan Logan’s colleague at Baker McKenzie in Toronto.
+The implications for legal departments, then, arise from a myriad of legal, regulatory and business perspectives.“In-house counsel better understand what the issues are because many of their companies will have to adapt,” says Theodore Ling, Dan Logan’s colleague at Baker McKenzie in Vancouver.
 “Once they have identified the issues, they need to do the proper due diligence and analysis on the steps their clients are taking to confront the blockchain challenge, identify the potential risk and move to mitigate.”